 Mr. Thomas James (Jim) Bingham of N. Ireland, on April 8, in his 97th year.
 Our brother was saved as a young man of 24 and shortly after was baptized and received into assembly fellowship in Ballykeel Co.
 Down.
 He was a faithful member of the assembly where he served as a Sunday school teacher and elder for many years.
 He was a quiet brother who loved the Lord’s people.
 He had an interest in the spread of the gospel, and was well known for his welcome at the door.
 He was a godly husband and father who was predeceased by his wife Jean some 45 years ago and one of his sons in 1996, after which he suffered a stroke.
 In the ensuing years he was confined to his home until June 2011 when he was taken into nursing care.
 A large company gathered for his funeral service conducted by David Gilliland and Jonathan Bingham, assisted by Raymond Bingham, Tom McNeill, and Stanley Haugh.
 Our brother leaves four sons (one son Mervyn and his wife Betty are in assembly fellowship), one daughter, a number of grandchildren, and great-grandchildren.
 Please pray for his entire family circle that they may come to know his Savior as well.

 Nelson De La Paz, of Livingston, NJ, on April 11, 2013, age 56, was called home suddenly while on vacation in Cancun, MX.
 Nelson experienced many lifelong battles with serious illnesses, surgeries, and debilitating back pain.
 Our brother was saved in 1986, baptized, and welcomed into fellowship in 1991 where he used his electronic expertise to support audio/video technical issues.
 He is survived by his loving wife Helena of 25 years, daughters Melissa and Tiffany, a son Zachary and his wife Jennifer, and a son, Orlando.
 Nelson’s mother, Blanca, saddened by her son’s calling, rests on her Savior’s promise of one day seeing him again.
 Nelson also leaves two brothers and their families.
-The funeral and graveside services were shared by George Bruno and Joshua Valvano.
+George Bruno helped with the funeral and graveside service.

 Alice Brownlow of St. Marys, ON, on April 15, 2013, age 79.
 She was born in Northern Ireland May 18, 1933, and born again July 13, 1947 after much struggle.
 She immigrated to Canada June 2, 1960 and was in assembly fellowship in the Pape Avenue Gospel Hall, Toronto; later in Milton, and then in St. Marys, ON.
 Alice is survived by a brother Robert, sisters Minnie Wilkinson and Martha Brownlow of Northern Ireland, sister Lilly (Robert) McAlister of Scotland, and brother-in-law Percy Ross of Deseronto, ON.
 She was predeceased by sisters Edith and Louie Brownlow, and Annie Ross.
 Alice has numerous nieces and nephews in Canada, Ireland, and Scotland.
 Fred Krauss, a long-time friend, took the funeral, giving a good gospel message with some unsaved in the attendance.
 Glen Woodside of St. Marys spoke words of comfort and hope at the graveside.